 American Families Benefit from Long-Term Care Insurance

 Those families with Long-Term Care Insurance have a different experience than those who don’t.
-In 2018 alone, the major insurance companies alone paid over $10.3 Billion in Long-Term Care Insurance benefits.
-This protected family assets and reduced the stress and burden otherwise placed on family members.
+In 2019 alone, the major insurance companies alone paid over $11 Billion in Long-Term Care Insurance benefits.
+These guaranteed tax-free benefits protected family assets and reduced the stress and burden otherwise placed on family members.

 “Over the many years processing claims for my clients, I often speak with the adult children.
 Countless times they have shared with me how much they appreciated their parent’s decision to plan for long-term care.
 This took much of the responsibility and burden off the family, so they had time to be family,” said Brent Donarski, a Long-Term Care Insurance specialist who has been in the industry for 30 years.

-There are several options for Long-Term Care Insurance including:
+There are several options for LTC Insurance, including:

-- Traditional Long-Term Care Insurance – These policies provide tax-free benefits and case management which can provide assets and reduce the stress and burdens placed on family members.
-Generally, they provide a monthly or daily benefit and an initial pool of money to pay for the care.
+- Traditional Long-Term Care Insurance – These policies provide tax-free benefits and case management, providing assets, and reducing the stress and burdens placed on family members.
+Generally, they offer a monthly or daily benefit and an initial pool of money to pay for the care.
 These benefits can grow with optional inflation protection.
 Only one major company offers unlimited benefits.

-- Asset-Based or Hybrid Long-Term Care Insurance – These plans are either life insurance policies or annuities with riders which provide long-term care benefits.
-Only a few actually use the federal definition of Long-Term Care Insurance as most of these require you to be terminal in order to receive the long-term care benefit.
-However, several plans do combine life insurance or an annuity with long-term care insurance which provides both a death benefit in addition to Long-Term Care Insurance.
+- Asset-Based or Hybrid Long-Term Care Insurance – These plans are either life insurance policies or annuities with riders that provide long-term care benefits.
+Only a few meet the federal guidelines of Long-Term Care Insurance.
+Some of these policies require you to be terminal to receive the long-term care benefit.
+However, several plans do combine life insurance or an annuity with Long-Term Care Insurance, which provides both a death benefit and long-term care benefit.
 There are a few major benefits to consider with these plans.
 They all offer a death benefit.
-Some offer an unlimited long-term care benefit.
+Some provide an unlimited long-term care benefit.
 Some offer more lenient underwriting guidelines.
 This means they will consider coverage for people with some health issues that other plans would not.

-The American Association for Long-Term Care Insurance reports that in 2017 the major insurance companies paid over $9.2 Billion in benefits for those with Long-Term Care Insurance.
+The American Association for Long-Term Care Insurance reports that in 2019 the major insurance companies paid over $11 Billion in benefits to American families.
 People require long-term care services for a variety of reasons.
 These include:

 - Brain and other central nervous system disorders